- Home

 The Design Catalyst Participant Cost Calculator

 Design Catalyst tuition is sliding scale, made possible by subsidization from our funders.
 Low-to-moderate income (LMI) participants receive a full tuition waiver.
 Participants whose annual income exceeds LMI criteria receive partial subsidy and pay tuition on a sliding scale basis determined by their income.
-You can easily calculate your tuition with this tool.
+You may easily calculate your tuition with this tool.

 What is "Low-to-Moderate income"?